pedroelbanquero/functional_information_conjecture/README.md

 - Whe the encoding represents a function with part of information with engouth operators information to generate de information from the funcion by mathematical operations, can be extrapolated (Nos)

-## Data as a final point of a serie
+## Data as a final point of a sequence

 - If all numbers can be generated as a mathematical expresion.